 Interview with Suzy Ivy, Police Detective and Author of Bad Luck Detective

-Suzy Ivy is the author of the humorous and popular police blog Bad Luck Detective.
-She has also written three books including Bad Luck Cadet & Bad Luck Officer.
-As Ms. Ivy relates her story in the interview, a mid life crisis was the motivation for her foray into police work and she has been hooked since.
+Suzy Ivy has written three books including Bad Luck Cadet & Bad Luck Officer.
+As Ms. Ivy relates her story in the interview, a mid-life crisis was the motivation for her foray into police work and she has been hooked since.
 However, Suzy Ivy offers both sides of police work, from the deeply serious to those times when a sense of humor is all a police officer can retain to keep sane.
 In this illuminating interview, Suzy Ivy shares her reasons for joining law enforcement to the roller coaster ride that is often a part of everyday life as a police officer in a small town.

 Police officers go through extreme stress day in and day out while on shift.
 Know your weaknesses.
 You will see humanity at its worst.
 Always be at your best.
 Ask for help from fellow officers and supervisors.
 You are not a one-man or woman crime crusader.
 You are part of a team.

-How would you advise an individual entering the police force professions to proceed?
-What are the challenges, or obstacles that may be faced?
+How would you advise an individual entering the police professions to proceed?
+What challenges and obstacles may be faced?

 I was told by my field training officer (FTO) that a police officer wasn’t worth much until they’d been on the job for five years.
 That rankled.
 Eight years later, I see the truth of that statement.
 You will make mistakes.
 Learn from them and never stop learning.
 Negativity eats away at law enforcement.
 Every day, find something positive and remember why you became an officer.

-Can you give us an example of an interesting case or project that you have worked on and your role in helping to achieve a positive outcome?
+Tell us about an interesting case or project that you have been involved in.
+What was your role in helping to achieve a positive outcome?